Clinical Trial Application Process Myths

 If the drug is to be used outside the terms of the market approval (that is in a different population, for a different indication, using a different dose, etc.), the study will not be considered a phase IV.
 Consequently, in these cases, a CTA will need to be submitted to Health Canada in order to obtain a No Objection Letter.

-STAGE 4: THE DRUG APPROVAL PROCESS IN CANADA
+STAGE 4: APPROVAL PROCESS

 If results of all the preclinical studies and the clinical trials show that a drug’s potential therapeutic benefit outweighs its risks (side effects, toxicity, etc.), and the chemistry and manufacturing dossier is complete, then the sponsor may decide to file an NDS with the appropriate HPFB Directorate in order to be granted authorization to sell the drug in Canada.
 A sponsor can submit an NDS whether the clinical trials were done in Canada or in other countries.
 The NDS must include the results of the quality (Chemistry and manufacturing), preclinical and clinical studies, whether done in Canada or in other countries.